By DebbieH 26 May 2020 9 min read

 Flight Hours

-It’s really important to include hours relevant for your position and split by type.
+It’s really important to include hours relevant to your position and split by type.
 For example, if you were applying for pilot jobs, you might look to include flight hours information:

 • X hours as Pilot in Command